Peter-Lavigne/simple-guides/adding-storage-to-ec2.md

 Visit the EC2 console -> Volumes

 Select the volume that needs to be increased.
-Check "attachment informatoin" in the details pane to determine which one
+Check "attachment information" in the details pane to determine which one

 Actions -> Modify Volume